Install Memgraph on Debian

 This article briefly outlines the basic steps necessary to install and run Memgraph on Debian.

-Newer versions of Memgraph are currently not backward compatible with older versions.
-That is why you won't be able to load storage snapshots between different versions.
+Newer versions of Memgraph might not be backward compatible with older versions and you might not be able to load storage snapshots between different versions.
+In that case, please contact the Memgraph team and we'll help with the migration as much as possible.

 Before you proceed with the installation guide make sure that you have: